Immaculate Conception Parish Church (Concepcion)

-Parish Origin
+Parish history

 History suggests two origins for the town of Concepcion.
 First, Concepcion was already an established parish separate from its matrix in Magalang, Pampanga on August 9, 1866.
-The second story is that it was created in 1860 from the following barrios of Magalang: Matondo, Maycanalo, San martin, Bucsit, San Juan and Garlit.
+The second story is that it was created in 1860 from the following barrios of Magalang: Matondo, Maycanalo, San Martin, Bucsit, San Juan and Garlit.

 Architecture

 The stone and brick convent was said to have been erected by Father Guillermo Masnou in 1880 while the present-day church was built by Father Fernando Vasquez in 1893.
 Its facade was described as being identical to that of the pre-war church of Tarlac.
 It is predominantly Neo-Romanesque in design with the presence of the recessed arch on the central part of the facade (marred by the concrete porte cochere).
-The facade is bare of ornamentation save for several circular and semi-circular arched windows.
+The facade is bare of ornamentation save for several circular and semicircular arched windows.
 Two, three-tiered, bell towers rise on both sides of the facades.